Podcast: Download

 These ancient memory experts lived in a different era.

 They did not have the compact buildings and roadways that we enjoy now.
-They definitely didn’t have this great method of loci book list.
+They definitely didn’t have this great method of loci book list from which to learn the ideas we have in our time.

-If they had, I believe they would have made very different choices when using the kinds of memory techniques Boris Konrad used to establish Guinness World Records and Anastasia Woolmer used to combine memorization techniques with dance.
+If they had, I believe our ancestors would have made very different choices when using the kinds of memory techniques Boris Konrad used to establish Guinness World Records and Anastasia Woolmer used to combine memorization techniques with dance.

 You can use very big journeys, or small ones.
 You can use entire buildings or your body.